Compare 2,691 Savings Accounts

 Generally speaking, yes.
 As long as your bank is FDIC insured or your credit union is NCUA insured and your account falls within the limits of up to $250,000 per depositor, per account ownership type, and per financial institution, there isn’t much to worry about as your money is insured in case of a bank failure, which is rare.

-How to select the best savings account
+How to select the best savings account?

 Savings accounts are an excellent way to meet your financial goals.
 It is very important to select a savings account with the following features: